brxken128/dexios-book/src/Checksums.md

 We hash the **encrypted** file (after encryption and before/during decryption).
 This is to ensure that your file wasn't tampered with between encrypting it and decrypting it.
 If the hash isn't the same then something *very* bad has happened.

-This was originally `sha3-512` in versions 3.x.x and below, and was `KangarooTwelve` in 4.x.x (via the `tiny_keccak` crate) but since v5 it has been changed to BLAKE3 for a number of reasons.
+This was originally `sha3-512` in versions 3.x.x and below, and was `KangarooTwelve` in 4.x.x (via the `tiny_keccak` crate) but since v5 it has been changed to `BLAKE3` for a number of reasons.
+We have no plans to change `BLAKE3` at this moment in time - it's fast, secure, and does the job very well.

-The `tiny_keccak` crate hasn't received updates in a long while, and is no longer actively maintained.

-The `k12` crate is ideal for this situation - but it is rather immature compared to some other hashing implementations, so `BLAKE3` will be our main hashing algorithm, and there are no plans to change this as of yet.

-`BLAKE3` also offered some *marginal* performance benefits, but this could be due to a number of factors.

 ## Standalone Hashing Mode

 You can use this by running `dexios hash test.enc`.
 It can also be ran on any file you'd like - encrypted or not.

-It can use memory or stream mode, and implements the same checking that `encrypt.rs` and `decrypt.rs` implement to automatically detect whether or not the file should be hashed in memory or stream mode.

-There are optional `-s` and `-m` switches, but `-s` will redirect you to memory mode if your file isn't large enough.
-There is no way around this that doesn't involve changing the stream `BLOCK_SIZE` in `global.rs`.
-This will decrease performance of hashing, encrypting and decrypting.

-The hashes provided by memory and stream modes are the same, and they are compatible with one another (only in standalone hashing mode).
+You may even hash multiple files at once, with a command such as `dexios hash test1.enc test2.enc`

 ### Performance